csc-training/summerschool/application-design/docs/03-collaboration-release.md

 - Scientific software is seldom developed only by one person
 - Closed development within a limited group
-    - Local research group
+    - local research group
-    - Group of collaborators
+    - group of collaborators
 - Open development
-    - Anyone can contribute (within the terms given by main developers)
+    - anyone can contribute (within the terms given by main developers)

 # What is needed for collaboration?